What do squirrels eat?

 How Squirrels Store Food

 Squirrels are known for their caching behavior, which involves collecting food and hiding it in various locations to ensure they have enough to eat when resources become scarce.
-This food-storage strategy is vital because squirrels do not store fat for long-term energy like other animals, so they must rely on the food they gather and hide.
+This food-storage strategy is vital because squirrels do not store fat for long-term energy as other animals do, so they must rely on the food they gather and hide.

 Foraging: Squirrels begin by gathering a wide variety of food items, including nuts, seeds, berries, and fungi.
 Acorns are a favorite, but they’ll take whatever is available depending on the season.
 Their sharp teeth allow them to open nuts and seeds, making them a reliable food source.